-The single greatest threat to most marine turtles is bycatch.
-Hundreds of thousands of turtles are accidentally caught in fishing gear (gillnets, shrimp trawl nets and on longline hooks) each year.
+The single greatest threat to most sea turtles is fishing gear.
+Hundreds of thousands of turtles are accidentally caught by gillnets, shrimp trawl nets and on longline hooks each year.
 Endangered loggerheads, green turtles and leatherbacks are especially vulnerable.
 WWF is working to reduce this threat by supporting innovations in fishing gear and raising awareness through education.

 WWF is encouraging the use of turtle excluder devices (TEDs) in shrimp trawlers, which allow marine turtles to safely escape from the nets.
 In Mozambique, WWF helped create a new law that makes TEDs mandatory in the country’s shrimp trawl fleet.
 Once implemented, this will save the lives of up to 5,000 marine turtles per year and allow Mozambican fishers to sell their shrimp to the U.S. market.

 Studies show that visual cues play an important role in how marine turtles search for food.
 WWF’s Smart Gear competition, which promotes innovative solutions for reducing fisheries bycatch, yielded a way to deter turtles from gillnets using lights.

 The idea is that widely available fishing lights (LED or chemical lightsticks) can be attached to nets to create enough of a warning to alert marine turtles to a barrier.
 Testing so far has shown encouraging results, with a reduction in the number of turtles caught in these illuminated nets, compared to those without lights.
 Turtle lights have the potential to be an effective device to reduce turtle bycatch around the world.